Transatlantic flight: Commercial aeroplane service attempts

 Between February 1934 and August 1939 Lufthansa operated a regular airmail service between Natal, Brazil, and Bathurst, Gambia, continuing via the Canary Islands and Spain to Stuttgart, Germany.
 From December 1935, Air France opened a regular weekly airmail route between South America and Africa.
-German airlines, such as Deutsche Luft Hansa, experimented with mail routes over the North Atlantic in the early 1930s, with flying boats and dirigibles.
+German airlines experimented with mail routes over the North Atlantic in the early 1930s, with flying boats and dirigibles.

+In August 1938 a Deutsche Luft Hansa Focke-Wulf Fw 200 Condor long-range airliner flew non-stop from Berlin to New York and returned non-stop as a proving flight for the development of passenger-carrying services.
+This was the first landplane to fulfil this function and marked a departure from the British and American reliance on flying boats for long over-water routes.
+Operators of the Fw 200 focussed on other routes, though.